Tips for Getting into a Top Graduate Program

 As faculty in the Department of Biomedical Engineering at Johns Hopkins University, the best BME department in the world, both in terms of undergraduate and graduate schools, I have learned what I and other faculty are looking for in applicants.
 Before getting into what the most important factors are, I believe it is important to understand our goals, which motivate those factors.
 From the perspective of the graduate admissions committee, our goal is to estimate whether we believe that BME@JHU is the best place for you to thrive to achieve you ultimate dreams.
 In other words, we try to ascertain whether the environment that we create at JHU will be maximally supportive of both your strengths and weaknesses.
-As it turns out, this does not mean necessarily that we accept the best students in some abstract sense (as defined by some metric), but rather, we try to accept the students for which we believe that we will be the best mentors for you.
+As it turns out, this does not mean necessarily that we accept the best students in some abstract sense (as defined by some arbitrary metric), but rather, we try to accept the students for which we believe that we will be the best mentors for you.
 Of course, this is a complicated objective function, and one for which we will most likely sometimes make errors.
 Nonetheless, it is our goal.
 To make such estimations, we look for the following:

 Research Experience: First and foremost, we are a research university.
 So, the best way for us to determine whether our research environment will support you to flourish is to understand your previous research experience, and in which settings you flourished more than others.
 Although successful research is difficult to quantify, research artifacts provide some data with which we can evaluate your achievements.
-Such artifacts include poster presentations, conference proceedings, journal publications, numerical packages, and even patents sometimes.
+Such artifacts include poster presentations, conference proceedings, pre-prints, journal publications, numerical packages, and even patents sometimes.
 If you are the first (or co-first) author on any of these, we typically assume that much of the work is yours, and thus first author research artifacts are most informative.
 Middle author works are also informative, especially if you clarify your role in the research in your personal statement.
 Note, however, strong research experience is not a pre-requisite for admission.
 Rather, it is an information-rich piece of data for us.

 Recommendations: While these do not come directly from you, they are quite important to us.
 BME@JHU is like a big extended family.
-We work closely with one another, sit near each other, we have been doing so for a long time, and plan to continue doing so for many years to come.
+We work closely with one another, sit near each other (typically), we have been doing so for a long time, and plan to continue doing so for many years to come.
 Therefore, our community is quite important to us, and our success comes largely from surrounding ourselves not just with the smartest people in the world, but more importantly, really good people.
 So, the recommendation letters are a way for us to get information about how pleasant it is to work with you.
 I particularly look for recommendations from other faculty with successful research programs, as they are the most informative with regards to what it takes to have a successful PhD.
 Recommendations from industry can be somewhat informative, but less so.
 In other words, the number of PhD students somebody has mentored matters in our assessment.
 In terms of content, we are looking for recommendations that write that you are pleasant to work with, and amongst the best of his/her previous students along some dimensions, such as productivity, passion, drive, creativity, organization, etc. In other words, you excel in the kinds of personality traits that we think contribute to successful PhDs.
 Much like research experience and grades, a good or bad recommendation cannot determine your acceptance.

-As a final note, my lab, as well as many other successful labs, are always accepting exceptional graduate students.
+My lab, as well as many other successful labs, are always accepting exceptional graduate students.
 The success of our labs’ depends on the success of excellent students, so we are always searching for and hoping to find people whose passions align with ours, and whose abilities either align with or complement our own.